narutiga/heatmap-calendar/README.md

 ### Optional

-- w: A string specifying the width of the container (e.g., "50rem").
+- w: A string specifying the width of the container (e.g., "50rem" or "600px").
 - colorLevels: An array of strings representing the colors for each step.
 The color grading is divided into five levels.
 - colorRangeStep: A number representing the step interval for the colors.